rami1996s/sdn-handover-comparative-analysis/README.md

 ---

 ## Quickstart (local test)
-Tested on Linux with Mininet-WiFi and Ryu installed.
+Tested on Linux with Mininet-WiFi and Ryu installed. two codes : one for controller and one for the mobility (include RD & RWP)

  1 - run controller on terminal 1 :  ryu-manager enhanced_controller.py